Today's Trivia and What Happened on July 4

 Independence Day

-Commemorating the adoption of the Declaration of Independence July 4, 1776 by the Continental Congress.
+Commemorating the adoption of the Declaration of Independence on July 4, 1776 by the Continental Congress.
 It declared that the thirteen American colonies regarded themselves as a new nation, the United States of America, and were no longer part of the British Empire.

 Thumbs Up